FAQs (Frequently Asked Questions)

 This course teaches you how to navigate in coastal and inland waters, the conditions in which you're most likely to be cruising aboard a chartered sailboat or powerboat.

-As well, proof that you're achieved the CYA or ASA Coastal Navigation Standard can help you demonstrate to charter operators that you have the experience and knowledge needed to get a boat back safely and intact.
+As well, proof that you're taken this course and/or achieved the Sail Canada or ASA navigation standard can help you demonstrate to charter operators that you have the experience and knowledge needed to get a boat back safely and intact.

-The Canadian Yachting Association (CYA) is the national governing body for yachting in Canada.
-Its training division is responsible for all training programs offered by the CYA, including dingy, cruising (including coastal navigation), windsurfing, and certification of judges and race officers.
+Sail Canada is the national governing body for yachting in Canada.
+Its training division is responsible for all training programs offered by Sail Canada, including dingy, cruising (including coastal navigation), windsurfing, and certification of judges and race officers.

-coastalnavigation.com follows the curriculum of the CYA, and you can achieve the CYA Coastal Navigation Standard upon successful completion of the exam.
+coastalnavigation.com follows the curriculum of Sail Canada, and you can achieve the Sail Canada Basic Coastal Navigation Standard upon successful completion of the exam.
 This Standard is recognized worldwide.

-The Coastal Navigation Standard comprises 17 learning objectives.
-These are outlined in the course Table of Contents, and reference is made to each objective as it is covered in the course material.
+The Basic Coastal Navigation Standard comprises 16 learning objectives.
+Reference is made to each objective as it is covered in the course material.

 Are there any prerequisites to this course?

-There are no prerequisites for either this course or the CYA or ASA Coastal Navigation Standard.
+There are no prerequisites for either this course, the Sail Canada Basic Coastal Navigation Standard, nor the ASA Coastal Navigation Standard.

 What experience do I need before I take the course?